Katalin Vad

-Katalin Vad, better known by her porn star name Michelle Wild (vad literally means "wild" in Hungarian; born 16 January 1980) is a Hungarian actress and former pornographic actress who worked mainly for Private Media Group (international) and LUXx Video (Hungary).
+Katalin Vad (born 16 January 1980), known by her stage name Michelle Wild (vad literally meaning "wild" in Hungarian), is a Hungarian actress and former pornographic actress who worked mainly for Private Media Group (international) and LUXx Video (Hungary).

 Career

 Her first adult film, Sex Opera, was shot in 2001, and she subsequently worked repeatedly with the same company, Private Media Group, and the director Kovi, producing such adult films as Brides & Bitches and The Sex Secrets of the Paparazzi.
 She has also worked with such prominent porn directors as John Leslie (Crack Her Jack 1) and Rocco Siffredi (Animal Trainer 5).

 In 2003, Private produced a semi-documentary-style adult film entitled The Private Life of Michelle Wild.
 The film featured snippets of Wild speaking about her desires, interspersed with scenes from her previous films.

 She had a regular column in the men's magazine FHM and co-hosted a late night radio talk show.
 She met her future husband, a cocktail bartender, when he was a guest on her radio show.

 She played "Ivett Janovics", a nurse in a hospital-themed daily soap opera called Jóban Rosszban ("Good Times, Bad Times") on Hungary's TV2.

 Since her retirement from the adult business and the birth of her daughter, she has said, in several interviews in Hungary, that she has completely changed and, although she does not deny her past, she would not take the porn actress road again.

-In 2009, she appeared in the documentary The Outsiders.
+In 2009, she appeared in the documentary The Outsiders, which looks at the artists who "challenge the extremes of sexuality in art".